fuandtmp/IP_Calculator/README.md

 ## Known bugs

 - Incorrect value of the maximum and minimum IP address with a mask of 31 and 32.
-- There is no validation of the entered IP address and mask.
+- There is no validation of the entered mask.

 ## Usage